SCBI-ForestGEO/SCBImortality/Protocols/FastField setup.md

 ## App
 Fastfield app will be installed on lab iPads.
-You can also install on your personal phone or tablet if you have any reason to want that (e.g., to practice when you don't have access to lab iPads).
+You can also install on your personal phone or tablet if you have any reason to want that.

+There's also a web app, so no need to put app on your personal device for practice.